bundles

 method can help us out.
 If you want to use the reactions feature dont forget to compose createReactionBundle()

-in the compose function otherwise your actions returned never got dispatched!debug
+in the compose function otherwise your actions returned never got dispatched!

 bundle and redux dev tools are enabled if localStorage.debug